Teamwork/node-auto-launch/README.md

 Called with a Boolean; `true` if your app is set to launch on startup.

-### `removeNwjsLoginItem` *(deprecated)*

-Note: I added a method (`removeNwjsLoginItem`) to remove 'nwjs helper' app login item that might have been added to peoples accounts since the name change from node-webkit to NW.js.

-Only works if mac.useLaunchAgent is false

-TODO: remove!

 ## How does it work?

 ### Linux